-I offer online instruction for physical and personal development based on my Daoist tradition ‘Ba Men Da Xuan’.
-The approach to training is unique and so must be taught from the beginning for everyone.
+I offer online instruction in practices of the Da Xuan tradition.
 You need not have any particular history of practice – sedentary and athletic people alike are all welcome and can benefit from this approach.

-We start by laying the foundation.
-We will systematically bring to life certain qualities that form the base of all the other practices we will do.
+Training is aimed at the long term, but the first results will start to appear reasonably quickly.
+We start by laying the foundation, where we will systematically bring to life certain qualities that form the base of all the other practices we will do.
 The qualities I will help you to build are:

 Structure is a major part of our physical training.
 To have a deeply relaxed *and* strong structure, we need to simultaneously strengthen weak links and identify and remove the hidden tension in the body.
-To do this we use exercises that make use of particular motions, alignment and postural cues
+This opens the body, allow strength to be freely expressed without fighting ourselves.

 Coordination is not only a necessary and valuable physical trait, but it is also an expression of how relaxed we are.
 When we are truly relaxed, we can easily pick up complex motions in a very short amount of time.
-The training to develop coordination also develops our capacity to relax.
+A link between the mind and body develops from good coordination training – once it’s there, it’s there for good.

 Grounding physically means to be able to hold our position in space in a relaxed manner, even under extreme external pressure.
 We develop this capacity through the training of static postures and stepping drills, as well as occasional partner drills for those who have the option.

 Circulation is critical for health and well being.
 The whole organism is refreshed by regularly replacing the old with the new.
 When certain areas get stuck and are unable to circulate freely we can end up with all kinds of problems that the modern world calls lifestyle diseases.
 By freeing our circulation, we dramatically increase our vitality and energy.
-The possibility for circulation relies heavily on the structure being free of unnecessary tension, however we also train our capacity to feel and intentionally direct the circulation so that we can engage in deeper transformations.
+We use qi gong practices to help build and free our circulation.

 Our modern minds are plagued with unceasing thoughts and distractions.
 While we cannot force the thoughts to stop, we can train to tame the mind.
 A tame mind is available for the task at hand – to listen to others without internal commentary or waiting for our turn to speak, to relax when it is not needed, and to focus directly when it is.
 To tame the mind it is necessary to get to know the mind thoroughly, to see the way it can deceive us and the tricks that it plays.
 When all the tricks are known they are not so effective anymore and the mind naturally relaxes of its own accord.